ChCyrill/ClojureLab1/README.md

 `lein run <filename> <ra>`

 `<filename>` - path to a file with input data.
 Each row represents an array of object attributes.
-If the last attribute contains non-numeric characters, it is considered to be cluster name.

 `<ra>` - radius defining a neighborhood.